Natural models of homotopy type theory: Supporting a natural model

-\end{proof} Note that different representable natural transformations on a category $\C$ may give rise to the same stable class of maps $\D\subseteq\C_1$.
-We shall not pursue this line of inquiry further, since it is not required for what follows.
+\begin{remark} Note that by specifying $\pi : \D_1\to\D_0$ as $\pi = \coprod_{d\in\D}\y{d}$, as mentioned in Remark \ref{remark:Dalternate}, we can obtain a simplification of Proposition \ref{prop:Dtorepnattrans} and its corollary: the representability of $\pi$ follows immediately from the indecomposibility of representable functors and the good behavior of coproducts of presheaves.
+The corollary then also follows more directly.
+But also note that different representable natural transformations on a category $\C$ may give rise to the same stable class of maps $\D\subseteq\C_1$.
+We shall not pursue this line of inquiry further, since it is not required for what follows. \end{remark}

 Our task now is to determine conditions on a stable class of maps \D\ that will ensure that the associated representable natural transformation $\pi : \D_1 \to \D_0$ models the various type-theoretic rules in the sense determined in section \ref{sec:modelling}.